3 Helpful Reasons to Turn Your Phone Off at Work

 Remember, this isn’t about turning off your phone for the entire day or week, never using another app, or sending another text message.

-It is about temporarily eliminating the distracting nature of your phone while you work.
+In reality, it is about temporarily eliminating the distracting nature of your phone while you work.

 Here’s the smart way to prepare yourself for a temporary phone switch off:

-Choose a specific amount of time to work.
+Choose a specific amount of time to work

 Take a moment to identify how long you want to work without being distracted by your phone.
-Will you need 15 minutes, 30 minutes, 45 minutes or more to do your work?

-Ensure you have no calendar conflicts.
+Ensure you have no calendar conflicts

 Obviously, you’ll want to schedule your phone switch off time when your calendar is empty or relatively slow.
-You don’t want to inadvertently miss a meeting or a phone call if you can help it!
-Check your calendar to make sure your potential work time doesn’t have any obvious conflicts or bookings.

-Let others know you’ll be unavailable.
+Let others know you’ll be unavailable

 If you regularly communicate with others via smart phone, texts, or even email, you’ll want to alert them to your availability.
-You don’t want to leave others in the dark when it comes to communicating with you.

 This can be as simple as sending a quick email to say, “Please note, I’ll be unavailable today via cell phone from 2 – 3 P.M.
 You can reach me after 3 P.M., or leave me a message and I’ll get back to you shortly.”

-Completely turn your phone off.
+Completely turn your phone off

 Feeling Hesitant About the “Turn Phone Off” Approach?